Skip to main content

 Structure your diet around warm foods, steamed vegetables, legumes, and spices, avoiding anything fried or greasy.
 Also, embrace the greens!
 Chlorophyll has strong antioxidant properties and helps to fight harmful toxins in the body.

-In order to release blockages and enhance the liver’s function, take a break from processed foods, chemicals, saturated fats, and alcohol.
-One of my favorite detoxing beverages is a simple apple cider vinegar with honey and warm water, which helps to stabilize my internal pH and regulate my blood sugar (use soda water if you’re one for the fizz).
+To release blockages and enhance the liver’s function, take a break from processed foods, chemicals, saturated fats, and alcohol, one of my favorite detoxing beverages is a simple apple cider vinegar with honey and warm water, which helps to stabilize my internal pH and regulate my blood sugar (use soda water if you’re one for the fizz).

 Spring Into Conscious Cooking

-If there is any springtime specific activity I advise you to engage in (besides the obvious of getting outside to smell the flowers!), it’s conscious cooking.
-See, conscious cooking is more than just the meal; it’s about the alchemy of cooking – and recognizing that you & your body are a part of the seasonal shifts.
-This process asks you to be present in your meal prep, mindfully nourishing yourself on all levels, just as you need to have focused intentions in order to nurture your seeds & goals to cultivate a successful harvest.
+If there is any springtime-specific activity to engage in, it’s conscious cooking.
+See, conscious cooking is more than just the meal; it’s about the alchemy of cooking, and recognizing that you & your body are a part of the seasonal shifts.
+This process asks you to be present in your meal prep, mindfully nourishing yourself on all levels, just as you need to have focused intentions to nurture your seeds & goals to cultivate a successful harvest.

-If you’re someone who is always on the go, or eating out often, this is what you need.
+If you’re always on the go or eating out often, you need this.
 Set aside the time to shop, cook, and enjoy your meal.
-Start off at the local farmers market and see if you can find something you’ve never tried before, or maybe haven’t cooked yourself.
+Start at the local farmers market and see if you can find something you’ve never tried or maybe haven’t cooked yourself.
 Don’t always have time to shop?
 Have you considered a local Community Supported Agriculture Program (CSA)?

-On a primal level, the gathering, preparing, and consumption of food is a source of joy & pleasure.
-Too often food is eaten on the go, while scrolling on a phone, or devoured between activities.
-I mean, it keeps us functioning, growing, strong against disease, essentially keeping us alive, yet it’s not always given the attention it deserves or respected as medicine for our mind & body.
+On a primal level, gathering, preparing, and consuming food is a source of joy & pleasure.
+Too often, food is eaten on the go, while scrolling on a phone, or devoured between activities.
+I mean, it keeps us functioning, growing, strong against disease, essentially keeping us alive.
+Yet, it’s not always given the attention it deserves or respected as medicine for our mind & body.
 Where did the joy and pleasure go?!

-In order to get a grasp on your health via nutrition, become familiar with the plants, fruits, and veggies that are going to take you far – and let cooking be the expression of gratitude for the nourishment delivered to your mind & body.
-At its basic level, conscious cooking is recognition of the amazing gift it life itself!
+To grasp your health via nutrition, become familiar with the plants, fruits, and veggies that will take you far – and let cooking be the expression of gratitude for the nourishment delivered to your mind & body.
+At its basic level, conscious cooking is a recognition of the amazing gift it life itself!
 You have to eat anyway; why not see how much you can engage with the vitality of seasonal rhythms through conscious cooking?

 Sources